 During the winter months people have one of two problems: either the air in their home is too dry and it’s causing problems, or the air in their home is too moist, and is causing mold to grow.
 During the summer months we have problems with excessive mold growth because of a higher relative humidity.
 If that’s the case, you may want to check out how to get rid of humidity.
-In this article I’ll talk about cleaning up the mold and how to keep your home free of mold.
+This article will cover cleaning up the mold and keeping your home free of mold.

 How Best to Clean and Control Mold